lyntrann/trademark_similarity/250316_2022_mdpi_Trademark_Image.md

 - CNNs (ResNet-50 and VGG-16) extract image features automatically.
 - Euclidean distance is used to measure similarity between trademarks.
-- The system retrieves the most similar registered trademarks to a given query, reducing the examiner's workload.

 ![alt text](images/image-11.png)
 ## 3. Results: